Alan Fletcher (actor): Musical career

-Fletcher is also the lead singer in a band called Waiting Room, with other members including Tommy Rando, Chris Hawker and drummer Jeff Consi.
-They have toured the United Kingdom several times.
-With a handful of their own songs they incorporate a selection of cover versions into their set.
-Fletcher also covers Smokie's "Living Next Door to Alice", substituting Alice, for "Susan", his on-screen wife (Jackie Woodburne).
-Their single, So Wrong, was released on iTunes on 26 November 2007, followed by their album, Live at the Elephant, on 17 December 2007.
+Fletcher is also the lead singer in a band called Waiting Room, alongside Tommy Rando, Chris Hawker and Jeff Consi.
+The group has toured the United Kingdom several times.
+With a handful of their own songs they incorporate a selection of cover versions into their set, including Smokie's "Living Next Door to Alice", replacing 'Alice' with 'Susan', a reference to his Neighbours on-screen wife.
+Their single, "So Wrong", was released on iTunes on 26 November 2007, followed by their album, Live at the Elephant, on 17 December 2007.

-On 30 November 2007, Fletcher performed a cover of Oasis' "Wonderwall" for BBC Radio 1's Live Lounge.
+On 30 November 2007, Fletcher performed a cover of the Oasis song "Wonderwall" for BBC Radio 1's Live Lounge.

-In December 2008, Fletcher played a solo gig in Aberdeen, playing a mixture of covers and Waiting Room material.
+In December 2008, Fletcher played a solo gig in Aberdeen, performing a mixture of covers and Waiting Room material.
 He followed this with a second gig in the city on 3 January 2009 at The Lemon Tree.

 On 15 May 2009, Fletcher announced via his official website that he was to tour the UK with a new band, The X-Rays due to the economic situation of bringing Waiting Room with him.
 The tour took place in September and October 2009 and featured some original Waiting Room material.
-The X-Rays are UK based musicians Johnny Lucas, Chris Hanby and Martin Stewart.
-Fletcher continues to perform each week in Melbourne with Waiting Room.
+The X-Rays are UK-based musicians Johnny Lucas, Chris Hanby and Martin Stewart.
+Fletcher continued to perform each week in Melbourne with Waiting Room.

-In September 2010, Fletcher announced on his official website that he will be touring the UK with Tommy Rando in November and December of that year.
+In September 2010, Fletcher announced on his official website that he would be touring the UK with Tommy Rando in November and December of that year.
 On 28 November 2010, during his UK tour, Fletcher appeared on The Xtra Factor to discuss the potential winners of the show.

 In September 2012, Fletcher played a charity gig at the Shepherd's Bush branch of the pub chain Walkabout in aid of Blue September, a charity raising funds for cancer research.

 Fletcher was a contestant on the UK TV show Soapstar Superstar, in January 2007 finishing in sixth place.
 He performed the following songs: